jonkb/beam_EB/README.md

 beams.
 The Euler-Bernoulli beam equation is as follows:
 $$\frac{\partial^2}{\partial x^2}(EI\frac{\partial^2 u}{\partial x^2}) = -\rho\frac{\partial^2 u}{\partial t^2} + q$$

-The details of solution and implementation for this code are presented in [1].
+The details of solution and implementation with this code are presented in [1].

+At the moment, this code only supports clamped-free boundary conditions.
+Changing the boundary conditions would require re-deriving the eigenfunctions, which would change the generallized finite integral transform.

 ## Setup
 beam_EB was written in Python 3.10.
 Backwards-compatability with older